etjossem/etjossem.github.io/_posts/2014-12-23-understanding-braintree-credit-card-product-types.md

 As of this post, `product_id` isn't described anywhere in the Braintree documentation, but it effectively tells you which credit product the customer is using (e.g. a classic Visa card vs. a Signature Preferred, Student Card, Corporate Fleet, etc.).
 Each has a corresponding code.

-There are lots of really useful applications for this.
-You could use it to display a visual representation of the card, or to figure out who your corporate buyers are.
+There are lots of really useful ways to apply this info.
+You could use the product id to display a visual representation of the customer's card, or to figure out who your corporate buyers are and target them differently from the marketing side.

 At [Chariot](https://www.chariotsf.com), we want to know which users tend to purchase with flex benefits debit cards.
 These cards are prepaid and refresh every month, and are valid for any transit-related expense.
 The percentage of transactions made with this type of card is a great data point for us, because it's a proxy for how often our riders are taking advantage of their pre-tax transit benefits.
 Knowing whether a card is flex benefits can also help us diagnose why a decline happened and provide better customer support.
 If a Chariot rider contacts us about a failed transaction, and the declined card was an MPX (employer-issued transit benefits), we'll give the customer a different set of advice than if they were trying to buy with a C (personal credit card).